siddkj22/house-price-regressing-model/README.md

 # house-price-regressing-model
-A machine learning model predict house prices by thier location, no of rooms , and total square feet Implemented technologies such as Numpy, Pandas, Matplotlib
+Developed a machine learning model that predict house prices by there location, no of rooms, no of bathrooms, room sizes and total square feet of house.
+Implemented technologies such as Numpy, Pandas, Matplotlib.